-- 1. The white nylon Collar should be placed over the fittings on the rear collar of the Water-Cooled Nozzle As¬sembly.
-It is important that the Collar alignment hole align with the small concave on the collar of the Water-Cooled Nozzle.
+- 1) The white nylon Collar should be placed over the fittings or spigots on the rear collar of the Water-Cooled Nozzle Assembly.
+It is important that the Collar alignment hole align with the small concave on the collar of the Water-Cooled Nozzle (viewed from the rear of the Water-Cooled Curved Gooseneck) aligns with the small concave mark provided on the collar of the Water-Cooled Nozzle.
 Apply the water Transfer Fittings #40025 (Ref.
 9) to the fittings on the rear collar of the Water-Cooled Nozzle.
-Note, finished height of the Transfer Fittings is 1.395"-1.410". (see page #26 for Transfer Fitting Installation Instructions).
-You must only use a long 3/8" socket to secure the Transfer Fittings, only tighten them to 1.400". - 2.
-See page 12 and locate Ref.
-27 & 28 which is the long white Insulation Tube.
-Slide this Insulation Tube into the Water-Cooled Nozzle with the large counter-bore facing toward the rear collar. - 3.
-Locate Gas Diffuser with Insulator 42271-A (Ref.
-29) and slide this assembly onto the copper Adapter (Ref.
-25 & 26) with the 8 gas port holes facing out towards the guns front W/C Nozzle (towards the Current Tip threads or the front Gas Nozzle). - 4.
-Slide the copper Adapter with Gas Diffuser applied to it into the Water-Cooled Nozzle Assembly. - 5.
-You must make sure that the flat on the adapter is positioned so the set screw #40078 (Ref.
-3) in the Docking Spool Body will secure the Adapter on the flat.
-The flat will also line up with the locater hole on the Collar and the Docking Spool body. - 6.
-If using a Body Liner Load Body Liner in center of rear copper Adapter (Electrode) fit as required (check to see that the Current Tip set back is 1/8"). - 7.
-The Water-Cooled Nozzle assembly may now be applied to the Docking Spool Body.
+Note, finished height of the Transfer Fittings is 1.395"-1.410". (see page #16 for Transfer Fitting Installation Instructions).
+You must only use a long 3/8" socket to secure the Transfer Fittings, only tighten them to 1.400". - 2) If using a Body Liner Load Body Liner in center of rear copper Adapter (Electrode) of the Gooseneck fit as required (check to see that the Current Tip set back is 1/8"). - 3) The Water-Cooled or Gooseneck Nozzle assembly may now be applied to the Docking Spool Body.
 It is extremely important that the indicator hole in the Collar align with the small concave mark provided on the face of the Docking Spool Body.
-This alignment will allow the Water-Cooled Nozzle to be pushed up into the Docking Spool Body. - 8.
-Now the copper Adapter (Electrode) can be secured with the Set Screw #40078 (Ref.
+This align¬ment will allow the Water-Cooled Nozzle to be pushed up into the Docking Spool Body. - 4) Now the copper Adapter (Electrode) can be secured with the Set Screw #40078 (Ref.
 3) inside the Docking Spool Body.
-This set screw must always be secured snug tight as this is how the gun transfers its power. - 9.
-The #13914 O-Ring (Ref.
+This set screw must always be secured snug tight as this is how the gun transfers its power. - 5) The #13914 O-Ring (Ref.
 24) can be slide up on the W/C Nozzle and the Cone Nut #42274 (Ref.
-16) may now be applied and secured. - 10.
-Refer to Ref.
-17 short (3/4") 42275 Insulation Tube which is loaded into the W/C Nozzle IMPOR¬TANT This must be used always to insulate and ensure proper internal alignment of the front barrel. - 11.
-Load the Threaded Current Tip or Slip-In-Tip & Collet with Spatter Disc 42276 (Ref.
-18).
-The counter bore of the Spatter Disc must facing into the gun (into the threaded adapter that receives the Tip & Collet) or counterbore up into the W/C Nozzle first. - 12.
-Apply Gas Nozzle (Ref.
-21) to Water-Cooled Nozzle (normal Current Tip set back should be 1/8"). - 13.
-Check alignment and tighten all fittings as required. - 14.
-Periodically check Gas Diffuser, Body Liner, Insulation Tube and Transfer Fittings (once again, check to see that the Current Tip set back is 1/8").
+15) may now be applied and secured. - 6) Refer to Ref.
+16 short (3/4") 42275 Insulation Tube which is loaded into the W/C Nozzle IMPORTANT This must be used always to insulate and ensure proper internal alignment of the front barrel and Insulation from bridging. - 7) Load the Threaded Current Tip or Slip-In-Tip & Collet with Spatter Disc 42276 (Ref.
+17).
+The counter bore of the Spatter Disc must be facing into the gun (into the threaded adapter that receives the Tip & Collet) or counterbore up into the W/C Nozzle first. - Apply Gas Nozzle (Ref.
+21) to Water-Cooled Nozzle (normal Current Tip set back should be 1/8"). - 9) Check tip alignment and tighten all fittings as required. - 10) Periodically check Gas Diffuser, Body Liner/Liner, Insulation Tube and Transfer Fittings (once again, check to see that the Cur¬rent Tip set back is 1/8").